raushel/smt_dashboard/README.md

 # smt_dashboard
 PowerBI dashboard for calculating different power plans against historical SmartMeterTexas consumption/generation Can help optimize PowerWall purchasing, but will 'use' more powerwall then you may actually have when calculating potential savings.
-Built more as a tool to visualize if you're copnsidering too many or too few PowerWalls to cover peak usage (PowerWall Avg (kWh).
+Built more as a tool to visualize if you're copnsidering too many or too few PowerWalls to cover peak usage (PowerWall Avg (kWh))

 TBD on adding PowerWall count into savings calculations.